2019 DWAF: Call for WSRLA Project Nominations

 The Drinking Water Assistance Fund (DWAF) includes the Water Supply Revolving Loan Account (WSRLA), Source Water Assessment and Protection program, and technical assistance through the Rural Community Assistance Program (RCAP).

-The DCLP is a sub-section of the WSRLA program.
+The Disadvantaged Community Loan Program (DCLP) is a sub-section of the WSRLA program.
 The DCLP provides funding assistance to drinking water systems in need of design, planning and construction improvements.
-To qualify for assistance, the system must have documented public health issues and have an annual water and sewer rate (cost per household) which is disproportionately high compared to the median household income of the service area.
-The application deadline is March 1st.
+To qualify for assistance, the system must have documented public health issues and have an annual water and sewer rate (cost per household), which is disproportionately high compared to the median household income of the service area.
+The application deadline is March 1.

 The Drinking Water Emergency Loan Fund (DWELF) provides emergency loans to public water systems for remediation of a threat of contamination, which means anything that prevents a public water system from supplying adequate quantities of safe, potable water to existing users.
 Any Ohio public water system with a valid license to operate (LTO) is eligible to apply.
 A maximum loan of $25,000 may be provided to a single system.

 Given the unpredictable nature of power failures, it is critical that water systems acquire onsite alternative power sources as part of their contingency planning.
 To help community water systems increase their technical capacity to provide a continuous source of safe drinking water, Ohio EPA is now offering grants to reimburse the initial cost of emergency generators and the necessary accessories.